ermongroup/cs228-notes/representation/directed/index.md

 ### Independencies described by directed graphs

-It turns our that a Bayesian network $$p$$ very elegantly describes many independencies in $$I(p)$$; these independencies can be recovered from the graph by looking at three types of structures.
+It turns out that a Bayesian network $$p$$ very elegantly describes many independencies in $$I(p)$$; these independencies can be recovered from the graph by looking at three types of structures.

 For simplicity, let's start by looking at a Bayes net $$G$$ with three nodes: $$A$$, $$B$$, and $$C$$.
 In this case, $$G$$ essentially has only three possible structures, each of which leads to different independence assumptions.
 The interested reader can easily prove these results using a bit of algebra.